glisak/Rhetos-wiki/Data-structure-properties.md

 | **Guid** | Guid? | uniqueidentifier |
 | **Binary** | byte[] | varbinary(max) |

-Note that any new property types can be created and implemented as a reusable Rhetos plugin, or simply as an internal part of a specific business application.
+Note that **any new property type** can be created and implemented as a reusable Rhetos plugin, or simply as an internal part of a specific business application.

 ## Reference property